Direct Mail Best Practice Guide

 Because your customers can physically handle postal items, you have a great opportunity to create standout for your message and offer.
 Allowing the recipient to make a considered choice of what to do with that direct mail item next.

-The campaign offers or exclusive deals
+Offers or exclusive deals

 If your campaign contains a promotional offer that requires them to do something with it such as go online to your website or call you, your customers are much more likely to keep it.